GarthTB/word-freq-statistic/README_en.md

 ## Introduction

 Word Frequency Statistics is a high-performance application designed for blind word segmentation and frequency analysis of Chinese text based on specified word lengths.

 ## Features

 - **High Performance**: Built with Rust and multithreaded concurrency, capable of processing 2-character words in 1 billion characters of text within 1 minute.
 - **Compact Size**: Approximately 2MB in size, with no external dependencies.
-- **Custom Matching Modes**: Supports character ranges (with optional extra characters) or regular expressions to filter valid characters.
+- **Custom Filtering Modes**: Supports character ranges (with optional extra characters) or regular expressions to filter valid characters.
 - **TOML Configuration**: Configure input parameters via a TOML file, including file paths, word length, matching patterns, and more.

 ## Installation